Database Access FAQ

 The following PostgreSQL protocol features aren't currently supported:

-Teleport administrators can set
+When configuring the Teleport Proxy Service, administrators can set the

 mysql_public_addr configuration fields to public

 addresses over which respective database clients should connect.
-See Proxy Configuration
+See

 for more details.